 Microgreen Grow Mats Verse Soil: Which is Better, Hemp, Bamboo, or Soil?

-This article and video embedded below shows how well two microgreen grow mats grow microgreens compared to our best soil.
+This article and video below show how well two microgreen grow mats grow microgreens compared to our best soil.

 The first of the microgreen grow mats is made from hemp.
 We have shown that this hemp grow mat will perform reasonably well when watered with an organic liquid fertilizer